Before every exam, a handful of people come out of the woodwork and shamelessly ask about subject predictions for the bar exam.

 Personally, I’d focus more on my weak subjects than subjects that are “likely to appear” in the next exam.
-Gambling on predicted subjects or your strong suits makes you a glass cannon.
+Gambling on predicted subjects or only your strong suits makes you a glass cannon.

 Don’t risk your bar license and another 6 months of your life based on hope.
 Hope is not a strategy.

-Expanding on the above, preparing for the MBE is not only easy to jump into since you’re at least familiar with the subject matter from law school, but the MBE also tests important subjects that also appear on essays.
+Preparing for the MBE is not only easy to jump into since you’re at least familiar with the subject matter from law school—but the MBE also tests important subjects that also appear in essays.

 Moreover, MBE subjects do double duty.
 If you’re taking the California Bar Exam, at least 3-4 of the 5 essays will touch upon MBE subjects.
 In other jurisdictions too, MBE subjects will absolutely be tested on some of the essays.

 So if you wanted to prioritize your attention in a Hail Mary or do some last-minute review, MBE subjects are where your effort would go (many of which may coincide with the predictions of your choosing).